What is heart failure?

 A heart transplant is an operation in which a failing, diseased heart is replaced with a healthier, donor heart.
 While a heart transplant is a major operation, your chance of survival is good with appropriate follow-up care.

-A ventricular assist device (VAD), also known as an artificial heart, is an implantable mechanical pump that helps pump blood from the lower chambers of your heart (the ventricles) to the rest of your body.
+A ventricular assist device (VAD) is an implantable mechanical pump that helps pump blood from the lower chambers of your heart (the ventricles) to the rest of your body.
 VADs are used in people who have weakened hearts or heart failure.
 When placed in the left ventricle they are called left ventricular assist devices (LVADs).

-The Baptist Health Heart Failure and Transplant Institute offers a seamless care path for advanced heart failure patients who eventually require advanced heart failure therapies - from management to ventricular assist device to transplantation.
+Baptist Health Heart Failure and Transplant Institute offers seamless care for advanced heart failure patients - from management to ventricular assist device to transplantation.

 No other hospital in the state can offer this level of care.